Who Are You? Who – Who? Who – Who?

 No, that’s not my given name.
 My parents were far too responsible to name me after the love child of a cartoon character and a Roman Emperor.
 Besides, they had no way of knowing the little bundle of joy they swaddled in their arms on the day of my birth would turn into the Fun Sponge who types before you today.

 Grumpus Maximus is my nom de guerre.
 If you ever meet me in person, you’ll immediately know why.
-Now, you may be thinking “why does a personal finance blogger need a nom de guerre?”
+Now, you may be thinking, “Why does a personal finance blogger need a nom de guerre?”
 That’s a great question, and here’s my answer: I use a nom de guerre to deconflict my personal and public life.
-Some of the issues I write about, like my money trouble and mental health, are extremely personal.
+Some of the issues I write about, like my money troubles and mental health, are extremely personal.

 Fun Sponge

 Of course, none of the above explains why I chose Grumpus Maximus as my nom de guerre.
 The truth is, I didn’t.
 My wife and kid brother did.
-After a deployment in 2008, I can home anointed as GM.
+After a deployment in 2008, they anointed me as GM.
 I guess I wasn’t too happy at the time.
 I can’t imagine why.
 I was 12 months into a 24-month assignment that saw me deployed or away from home on training for 15 months over that stretch.

 In any case, the name stuck, mostly because I love sucking the marrow out of life.
-One thing that makes me especially grumpy is spending money.
+One thing that makes me incredibly grumpy is spending money.
 That’s a good trait for a person obsessed with Financial Independence (FI).
-To anyone, like my mother-in-law, who cheekily tells me that “you can’t take it with you” I typically retort “what if you could, and more importantly, what if you need it?”
-After all, the boatman required two silver coins to cross the River Styx, right?
+To anyone, like my mother-in-law, who cheekily tells me that “you can’t take it with you,” I typically retort, “what if you could, and more importantly, what if you need it?”
+After all, the boatman required two silver coins to cross the river Styx, right?
 However, I digress.

 OK, Fine, This is REALLY Who I Am

-I’m a 40 something retired U.S. military officer.
-I served for 20 years, during which I spent over four years either deployed or stationed in the Middle East, and another three years stationed in Europe.
-I have three camp followers: Grumpus Minimus #1 and #2 (collectively called Grumpus Minimi — pronounced mi-nee-my); and of course the love of my life Mrs Grumpus (who might also be the love that ends my life, if I poke too much fun at her in this blog).
-Together we make a lovely, or at least a loud, Grumpus Familias.
+I’m a 40-something retired U.S. military officer.
+I served for 20 years, during which I spent over four years either deployed or stationed in the Middle East and another three years stationed in Europe.
+I have three camp followers: Grumpus Minimus #1 and #2 (collectively called Grumpus Minimi — pronounced mi-nee-my) and the love of my life, Mrs. Grumpus.
+She might also be the love that ends my life if I poke too much fun at her in this blog.
+Together, we make a lovely, or at least a loud, Grumpus Familias.

-My family and I retired to Nelson, New Zealand in late January 2020, where I enrolled in a masters program at the local university.
-If you’ve never visited New Zealand, you really should once COVID-19 allows it.
-It’s a great place to visit and live.
-I’m confident it will stay that way, even in a post-COVID-19 world.
+My family and I retired to Nelson, New Zealand, in late January 2020, where I enrolled in a master’s program at the local university.
+If you’ve never visited New Zealand, you really should.
+It’s a great place to holiday or live.

 The master’s program was our visa pathway into the country, which I financed through savvy use of the GI Bill.
-In all transparency, though, the pressure of a masters program was not my first choice for my immediate post-military career.
-Unfortunately, none of the other visa pathways panned out.
-Still, we’re living in a great country at a completely sustainable spending level thanks to Uncle Sam’s retirement, VA disability, and GI Bill checks.
+In all transparency, though, the pressure of a master’s program was not my first choice for my immediate post-military career.
+But all the pressure paid off in April 2024 when we finally gained residence.
+As a result, we’re living in a great country at a sustainable spending level thanks to Uncle Sam’s pension, VA disability, and the income my wife and I make from part-time work.
 So, despite my moniker, I’m not complaining.

 No Qualifications Whatsoever